-In order for the District to meet its goals and to provide a 21st Century equal education and equal education to the students of East Lansing, technology must become a topic of conversation at all levels.
+In order for the District to meet its goals and to provide a 21st Century education to the students of East Lansing, technology must become a topic of conversation at all levels.
 The basic framework for the District's network requires constant vigilance to continue to meet today's needs and to prepare for the future.
 The following items are areas of constant concern and attention:

-- The student and staff storage servers need to be replaced with larger devices to accommodate the demand for more space. - The network backup solution must be expanded to accommodate the increase in stored data. - The infrastructure hardware needs to be covered by warranty or replacements need to be on hand in the case of a failure. - The District computer rotation plan needs to be planned and budgeted for. - Budgets need to be established and funded to cover the growing expense of consumables such as projector bulbs, and classroom speakers and microphones, television sets, DVD/VCR units, telephones, and other hardware. - Instructional software needs to be evaluated and upgraded to meet current needs.
+- The infrastructure hardware needs to be covered by warranty or replacements need to be on hand in the case of a failure. - The District computer rotation plan needs to be planned and budgeted for. - Budgets need to be adequately funded to cover the growing expense of consumables such as projector bulbs, classroom speakers and microphones, cable needs, AV needs, and other hardware. - Instructional software needs to be evaluated and upgraded to meet current needs.
 See Appendix A for a listing of District software and annual expenditures. - A District-wide video distribution system needs to be planned for. - Distance learning hardware needs to be purchased and implemented in the District to afford students to the same level of education as their peers within the state and within the country.